 There are nine main illnesses that may affect surfers and other recreational water users.

 Although you should not be alarmed by the list or the infections, it is important to carefully select the places where you surf.

 The sand and the water, for example, must be subject to regular analysis by the sanitary authorities in that particular region.

 The nine diseases that can be contracted on the beach and in the ocean are:

 A problem for surfers due to the improper disposal of red waste, a hazardous waste (such as syringes).

-Enteric bacteria is transported by storm water and sewage run-off, the beaches become contaminated with fecal pollution, known as enterococci.
+Enteric bacteria are transported by stormwater and sewage run-off, and the beaches become contaminated with fecal pollution, known as enterococci.

 The bacteria contaminate the intestinal tracts of humans and other animals.

 A respiratory illness that lurks in warm waters; it's a form of pneumonia and is contracted when one inhales mist or vapor that has been contaminated with a particular bacteria.

 It causes high fever, muscle aches, and coughing.